SpaceX Starship (spacecraft): Big Falcon Rocket

 In September 2017, at the 68th annual meeting of the International Astronautical Congress, Musk announced a new launch vehicle calling it the BFR, again changing the name, though stating that the name was temporary.
-The acronym was alternatively stated as standing for Big Falcon Rocket or Big Fucking Rocket, a tongue-in-cheek reference to the BFG from the Doom video game series.
+The acronym was alternatively stated as standing for Big Falcon Rocket or Big Fucking Rocket, a tongue-in-cheek reference to the BFG (Big Fucking Gun) from the Doom video game series.

 The BFR was designed to be 106 m tall, 9 m in diameter, and made of carbon composites.
 The upper stage, known as Big Falcon Ship (BFS), included a small delta wing at the rear end with split flaps for pitch and roll control.
 The delta wing and split flaps were said to expand the flight envelope to allow the ship to land in a variety of atmospheric densities (vacuum, thin, or heavy atmosphere) with a wide range of payloads.
 The BFS design originally had six Raptor engines, with four vacuum and two sea-level.
 By late 2017, SpaceX added a third sea-level engine (totaling 7) to allow greater Earth-to-Earth payload landings and still ensure capability if one of the engines fails.
 (Note: "Still ensuring capability if one of the engine fails" is what the source means by "engine-out capability".)